yochaigal/cairn/resources/relics.md

 #### Holy Avenger (sword, d8)
 - Undead creatures automatically fail critical damage saves caused by this sword.
 - You and nearby allies are immune to fear and charm effects, but are compelled to jump headfirst into battle.

+#### Dreamwalker's Veil, 3 charges.
+- A robe made of shimmering, almost transparent purple silk.
+- By spending one charge, the wearer can fully ignore one instance of damage to WIL.
+- **Recharge**: Wear the robe during a full night of magically induced sleep.